KS1 Assessment and Reporting

 The majority of children will be working at the expected standard at the end of year 2.
 Parents are informed throughout the year, through parents evening, pupil learning meetings and reports, as to whether a child is on track to reach the expected standard.

-The DFE have produced an Interim Framework that is used by teachers to help them make their assessments as to whether a child has reached the Expected standard in Reading and Writing and Maths.
+The DFE have produced a Framework that is used by teachers to help them make their assessments as to whether a child has reached the Expected standard in Reading and Writing and Maths.
 If you would like to see what this looks like please click on the documents below.